-Dr. Richard Corbin and Dr. Bruce Corbin are experienced restorative dentists in Bayside, NY.
-They offer many types of dental bridges to their patients as a replacement for damaged or missing teeth.
-A dental bridge is a custom made dental restoration in our Bayside dentist office.
-Dentists commonly use them to “bridge” a gap present in an arch caused by missing teeth.
-A bridge can replace a single missing tooth or several consecutive missing teeth.
+Dr. Richard Corbin and Dr. Bruce Corbin are restorative dentists in Bayside, NY.
+We offer many types of dental bridges to our patients as a replacement for damaged or missing teeth.
+A dental bridge is a custom-made dental restoration in our Bayside dentist office.
+Dentists commonly use them to “bridge” a gap present in an arch caused by lost teeth.
+A dental bridge can replace a single missing tooth or several consecutive missing teeth.
 If you have lost teeth due to tooth decay or other reason, a dental bridge may be right for you.

-Bridgework is a row of prosthetic teeth linked together and held in place by one or more anchors.
-The anchors can either be prepared teeth or dental implants.
-This row of teeth is typically made up of dental crowns on each end with replacement teeth, called pontics, in between them.
+Bridgework is a row of linked prosthetic teeth and held in place by one or more anchors as seen above.
+The anchors can either be natural teeth or dental implants.
+This row of teeth consists of dental crowns on each end with replacement teeth, called pontics, in between them.
 The different types of dental bridges include: fixed, cantilever, and removable.

-The crowns will be attached to the anchors to hold the bridgework in place.
-The restoration is custom designed to blend in with the rest of your smile, teeth and gums.
+Our dentist will attach the crown to the anchors or surrounding teeth to hold the bridgework in place.
+We custom design the restoration to blend in with the rest of your smile, teeth and gums.
 So, you will have a natural and beautiful result after the procedure without the need for a temporary bridge.

 Types of Dental Bridges

 Traditional Bridge – A traditional dental bridge is a fixed restoration used when a gap caused by missing teeth has two adjacent, healthy teeth present.
-The adjacent healthy teeth will serve as the anchors and will need to be significantly reduced to create room for the crowns.
+The adjacent healthy teeth will serve as the anchors.
+Our team will significantly reduce them to create room for the crowns.

-This is a more affordable option to the traditional bridge.
-How durable a Maryland bridge is greatly depends on the adhesive used to fix the framework to the two adjacent teeth.
+This is a more affordable option than the traditional bridge.
+How durable a Maryland bridge is greatly depends on the adhesive to affix the framework to the two adjacent teeth.

-Implant-Supported Bridge – The best option available for patients missing several consecutive teeth is an implant supported dental bridge.
-Our Bayside, NY dentist office will recommend this teeth replacement option for all patients that qualify because it is the next best thing to natural teeth.
+The best option available for patients missing several consecutive teeth is an implant-supported dental bridge.
+Our Bayside, NY dentist office will recommend this teeth replacement option for all patients that qualify.
+It is the next best thing to natural teeth.

-With this type of dental restoration, two or more dental implants are surgically placed in the jaw bone to act as the anchors.
-The implants will be placed on both sides of the gap and the dental crowns will then be fixed to those implants.
-Using dental implants to hold a bridge is place is better for your oral health.
+With this type of dental restoration, we use two or more dental implants to act as anchors.
+We will place the implants on both sides of the gap.
+Then, we will attach the artificial tooth or dental crowns to those implants.
+Using dental implants to hold a bridge in place is better for your oral health.